-20 The Project is designed as an experiment to test a specific hypothesis (Flow-Sediment-Mechanical of "learning by doing" involves evaluation of alternative hypotheses by applying an experimental management program and improving management decisions in ecosystems based on knowledge gained from those management actions.
+- 20 The Project is designed as an experiment to test a specific hypothesis (Flow-Sediment-Mechanical - 21 Strategy [Clear/Level/Pulse or FSM]) developed as part of the Program's AMP.
+This systematic process - of "learning by doing" involves evaluation of alternative hypotheses by applying an experimental - 23 management program and improving management decisions in ecosystems based on knowledge gained - 24 from those management actions.